On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

 \subsection{Other adaptations}

 Let us first compare the above arguments to that of Theorem \ref{thm:char0}.
+We return to the setup in the proof of Theorem \ref{thm:char4}, before specializing to $n=1$.
 Set $n_i=N_\beta^0(g_i)$.
 We then consider the $1$-dimensional part of the $\Q$ linear combination of oriented manifolds

 The number of boundary points, which only appear within $\mathscr{M}'_0$, is equal to a power of two times $\#\mathcal{T}\cdot\eta(\mathcal{L},w,a,m)$, while the number of ends is zero.
-Here $a=a_1\cdots a_m$ where each $a_j\in \mathcal{L}^\ast$.
+Here $a=a_1\cdots a_m$ where each $a_j$ mod torsion is in $\mathcal{L}^\ast$.
 With these modifications, the argument is much the same as before.
-This handles the case of Theorem \ref{thm:char0} for a closed 4-manifold, or that for which $Y$ is the 3-sphere.
-The more general case follows from this with minor modifications as in \cite{froyshov-inequality}.\\
+This handles the case of Theorem \ref{thm:char0} for a closed 4-manifold.
+The more general case follows from this with minor modifications as in \cite{froyshov-inequality}.
+Note that we have slightly improved Fr\o yshov's Theorem 2 from \cite{froyshov-inequality} by removing the restriction that all but one of the surfaces has genus $1$.\\

 The above argument is also easily adapted to the case in which $\Q$ is replaced by $\Z/p$ for $p$ an odd integer.
-We will not make use of these variations, but state them out of curiosity.
-Define
+To begin, we define